-Basic Method Place 3 tablespoons of dried herb into a small saucepan.
-Cover herb with a quart of cold water.
-Slowly heat water to a simmer and cover.
-Allow to gently simmer for 20 to 45 minutes.
-Strain the herb and reserve the tea in a quart jar.
-Pour additional hot water back through the herb in the strainer to fill your jar.
+• Place 3 tablespoons of dried herb into a small saucepan.

+- Cover the herbs with a quart of cold water. - Slowly heat the water to a simmer and cover. - Allow to gently simmer for 20 to 45 minutes. - Strain the herb and reserve the tea in a quart jar.

+• Pour additional hot water back through the herb in the strainer to fill your jar.